Complete-Knowledge/ck/onchain/README.md

 # CK

 On chain verification of CK proof
+Current status : Completed and tested the ASIC protocol (with 1 round)

-Sample proof supplied using the following script:
+Sample proof and test supplied using the following script:

 ```shell
 npx hardhat compile